About Andrea

 Before I started writing books, I wrote and edited for magazines and newspapers like Toronto Life, Cottage Life, Chatelaine, Canadian Geographic, Explore and Today’s Parent, among other publications.

-I have an older brother and spent my childhood in Barrie, Ontario, where I played lots of sports, read lots of books and wrote many stories.
+I spent my childhood in Barrie, Ontario, where I played lots of sports, read lots of books and wrote many stories.
 I attended McGill University and studied history.
 I live with my family in an old house in the west end of Toronto where I write, grow vegetables and dream of being in the mountains.